milesstanfield/codeclimate-standard/config/contents/style/eval_with_location.md

-This cop checks `eval` method usage. `eval` can receive source location metadata, that are filename and line number.
-The metadata is used by backtraces.
-This cop recommends to pass the metadata to `eval` method.
+This cop ensures that eval methods (`eval`, `instance_eval`, `class_eval` and `module_eval`) are given filename and line number values (`__FILE__` and `__LINE__`).
+This data is used to ensure that any errors raised within the evaluated code will be given the correct identification in a backtrace.

+The cop also checks that the line number given relative to `__LINE__` is correct.

+This cop will autocorrect incorrect or missing filename and line number values.
+However, if `eval` is called without a binding argument, the cop will not attempt to automatically add a binding, or add filename and line values.

 ### Example:
     # bad